The House of Delegates Officer Election was conducted on May 21, 2021 during the 2021 AAPA House of Delegates Virtual Meeting. The results are in!

 - AAPA Board appointee.

-House Officer candidates must also be credentialed delegates to the 2020 HOD meeting.
+A candidate for House Officer must have been a seated delegate for a minimum of two years in the past five years.
+House Officer candidates must also be credentialed delegates to the 2021 HOD meeting.

 BOD/HOD Meetings Schedule